-Commenting on this year's GCSE results, Justin Edwards, Chief Executive of Northern Ireland's awarding organisation, the Council for the Curriculum, Examinations and Assessment (CCEA) said:
+Commenting on this summer’s GCSE results, Justin Edwards, Chief Executive of the Council for the Curriculum, Examinations and Assessment (CCEA) said:

 Note to Editors

 Media enquiries to MarComms, Mobile 07718 424 373, Email firstname.lastname@example.org